electricimp/examples/Microsoft_Azure_Examples/MS_IoTCentral_AssetTracking_Demo/README.md

 IoT Central will take about 10-15 seconds to start updating the telemetry data plot, at which point you will see the telemetry data coming from the Fieldbus Gateway.

-### Location for WiFi Imps
+### Non-GPS Location

-If you want location data from a Wifi Imp (ie the impExplorer) you will need to add a Google API key to the agent code.
+If you want location data for a device without GPS (the impC Breakout Board without a GPS attached, or the impExplorer) you will need to add a Google API key to the agent code.
 You can apply for an API key on the [Google Developer Console](https://console.developers.google.com/apis/credentials).
 Once you have obtained an API key enter it into the *GOOGLE_API_KEY* constant and click **Build and Force Restart** update your application.

 ### Next Steps